Introduction to Azure Security

 The Security and Audit solution provides a comprehensive view into your organization’s IT security posture with built-in search queries for notable issues that require your attention.
-The Security and Audit dashboard is the home screen for everything related to security in Log Analytics.
+The Security and Audit dashboard is the home screen for everything related to security in Azure Monitor logs.
 It provides high-level insight into the Security state of your computers.
 It also includes the ability to view all events from the past 24 hours, 7 days, or any other custom time frame.

 In addition, you can configure Security & Compliance to automatically carry out specific actions when a specific event is detected.

 Azure Resource Manager enables you to work with the resources in your solution as a group.
 You can deploy, update, or delete all the resources for your solution in a single, coordinated operation.
 You use an Azure Resource Manager template for deployment and that template can work for different environments such as testing, staging, and production.
 Resource Manager provides security, auditing, and tagging features to help you manage your resources after deployment.